Black-necked stork: Status and conservation

 The black-necked stork is widely scattered and nowhere found in high densities, making it difficult for populations to be reliably estimated.
 The Sri Lankan population has been estimated to be about 50 birds while the species has become very rare in Thailand, Myanmar, Laos and Cambodia.
 They may be extinct in the Sundaic region.
-The combined South and South-east Asian population is placed at less than 1000 birds.
+The combined South and Southeast Asian population is placed at fewer than 1,000 birds.
 A 2011 study found the population in south-western Uttar Pradesh to be stable, although population growth rates may decline with an increase in the number of dry years or land use changes that permanently remove the number of breeding pairs.
 The Australian population has been suggested to have about 20,000 birds, but the lack of systematic estimates has meant a wide variation in the guesses ranging from 10,000 to 30,000 birds.
 They are threatened by habitat destruction, the draining of shallow wetlands, disturbance at nests, overfishing, pollution, collision with electricity wires and hunting.
-However, healthy breeding populations are found in unprotected and intensively cultivated agricultural landscapes (especially in south Asia) and cattle raising areas (as in north-east Australia).
-Suggestions abound in literature regarding Black-necked Storks requiring undisturbed wetlands, but these appear valid only in areas where hunting of wildlife is common (like in some countries in south-east Asia).
+However, healthy breeding populations are found in unprotected and intensively cultivated agricultural landscapes, especially in south Asia and cattle raising areas in north-east Australia.
+Suggestions abound in literature regarding black-necked storks requiring undisturbed wetlands, but these appear valid only in areas where hunting of wildlife is common (like in some countries in south-east Asia).
 Few breeding populations with high breeding success are known primarily due to lack of field work.
-It is evaluated as near threatened on the IUCN Red List.
+It is evaluated as least concern on the IUCN Red List.